toolleeo/cli-apps/README.md

 * [chs](https://github.com/nickzuber/chs) - Play chess against the Stockfish engine in your terminal.
 * [clidle](https://github.com/ajeetdsouza/clidle) - Wordle, now over SSH.
 * [crappybird-py](https://github.com/JonPizza/crappybird-py) - Flappy bird.
-* [Dwarf fortress]() - A fantasy game using ASCII art graphical representation of the game environment; it features a rich environment with many options and possibilities.
+* [Dwarf fortress]() - A fantasy game using ASCII art graphical representation of the game environment
 * [Flapioca](https://github.com/kbrgl/flapioca) - A Flappy Bird-inspired terminal game written in Go.
 * [freesweep]() - A Minesweeper clone for the terminal which allows you to configure settings such as table rows and columns up to 1024x1024!), percentage of bombs, colors and also has a highscores table.
 * [gambit](https://github.com/maaslalani/gambit) - Chess board in your terminal.